Mother of Harmony Montgomery asks court to declare her daughter legally dead

 NASHUA, N.H. — The biological mother of Harmony Montgomery, who police believe was killed nearly two years before she was reported missing in 2021 and whose body was never found, asked a judge on Monday to officially declare her daughter dead.

-A hearing on the estate of Harmony was held in probate court in Nashua, where Crystal Sorey petitioned the court to declare Harmony legally dead.
+A hearing on the estate of Harmony was held in probate court in Nashua, where Crystal Sorey petitioned the court to declare Harmony legally dead and to be appointed as administrator of her estate.

 Sorey believes Harmony should be considered dead because the little girl’s father, Adam Montgomery, was convicted of second-degree murder in her death and admitted to abusing her corpse.